The Underground Railroad: In the Ohio River Valley

 Engagement, Approach, Support

-Kids may have difficulty getting into this fairly rudimentary game, which has a very basic look and feel and doesn't offer incentives such as scores or statistics.
+Kids may have difficulty getting into this fairly rudimentary game, which has a very basic look and feel and doesn't offer incentives like scores or statistics.

 Learning is integrated into the experience on every screen in the form of informative text, authentic images from the era, and the names of real people and places.
 Emotional outcomes will resonate with kids.

 The game's website offers additional material about the era, as well as a complete curriculum that homeschooling parents or teachers might use to dive more deeply into the subject.